German reunification: Social groups and figures

-Günter Grass who went on to win Nobel Prize in Literature in 1999, also expressed his vehement opposition to the unification of Germany, citing his tragic memories of World War II as the reason.
-According to Grass, the emergence of National Socialism and the Holocaust has deprived Germany of its right to exist as a unified nation state, writing: "Historical responsibility dictates opposition to reunification, no matter how inevitable it may seem."
-He also claimed that "national victory threatens acultural defeat", as "blooming of German culture and philosophy is possible only at times of fruitful national disunity", citing Johann Wolfgang von Goethe's opposition to the German unification of 1870 as well.
-He also condemned the unification as philistinist and purely materialist, calling it "the monetary fetish, by now devoid of all joy."
+Günter Grass, who won the Nobel Prize in Literature in 1999, also expressed his vehement opposition to the unification of Germany, citing his tragic memories of World War II as the reason.
+According to Grass, the emergence of National Socialism and the Holocaust had deprived Germany of its right to exist as a unified nation state: he wrote: "Historical responsibility dictates opposition to reunification, no matter how inevitable it may seem."
+He also claimed that "national victory threatens a cultural defeat", as "blooming of German culture and philosophy is possible only at times of fruitful national disunity", and also cited Johann Wolfgang von Goethe's opposition to the first unification of Germany in 1871: Goethe wrote: "Frankfurt, Bremen, Hamburg, Lübeck are large and brilliant, and their impact on the prosperity of Germany is incalculable.
+Yet, would they remain what they are if they were to lose their independence and be incorporated as provincial cities into one great German Empire?
+I have reason to doubt this."
+Grass also condemned the unification as philistinist and purely materialist, calling it "the monetary fetish, by now devoid of all joy."
 Heiner Müller supported Grass' criticism of the unification process, warning East Germans: "We will be a nation without dreams, we will lose our memories, our past, and therefore also our ability to hope."
+British historian Richard J. Evans made a similar argument, criticizing the unification as driven solely by "consumerist appetites whetted by years of watching West German television advertisements".